Generalized Category Discovery: Experiments

 \subsection{Comparison with the baselines}

 We report results for all compared methods in~\cref{tab:generic} and~\cref{tab:fine_grained}.
-As an additional baseline, we also report results when running $k$-means directly on top of raw DINO features (reported as $k$-means).
-We report $ACC$ values for both the `Old' classes (instances in $\mathcal{D_U}$ belonging to classes in $\mathcal{Y_L}$) and `New' classes (instances in $\mathcal{D_U}$ belonging to classes in $\mathcal{Y_U} \setminus \mathcal{Y_L}$).
-Finally, we report the aggregated accuracy, `All', over all instances in $\mathcal{D_U}$.
+As an additional baseline, we also report results when running $k$-means directly on top of raw DINO features (reported as $k$-means). \todo{~\cref{tab:generic} presents results on the generic object recognition datasets, while ~\cref{tab:fine_grained} shows results on SSB and Herbarium19.
+We further show results on the FGVC-Aircraft \cite{maji13fine-grained} evaluation from SSB in \cref{sec:appendix_fgvc_aircraft}.